-- promoting the benefits of walking; - facilitating a safe and pleasant walking environment that is accessible to all; - improving the signage of walking routes; - ensuring that the public rights of way network is well maintained and easy to use by walkers, cyclists and equestrians. - 3.26 ECC has also produced the Essex Walking Strategy (2010) for the County which focuses upon a wide range of pedestrian related issues including: - i.
-Improving pedestrian routes and networks (signage and specific action areas) - ii.
-Improving the environment for walking (maintenance, street lighting, street cleaning, utilities works, parking on the footpath and specific action areas) - iii.
-Pedestrianisation (commercial considerations, accessibility, pedestrian security and action planning) - iv.
-Planning and designing for sensory and mobility impairment - v.
-Road safety and speed reduction - vi.
-Making crossing easier - vii.
-Public transport interchanges - viii.
-Walking and cycling infrastructure - ix.
-Crime and fear of crime - x.
-Recreational walking - xi.
-Travel plans and safer journeys to school - xii.
-Promotion and health benefits - 3.27 While Census figures indicate a low percentage of people travelling to work by foot, Department for Transport analysis taken from the Sport England Active People survey indicates that a higher than Essex and England percentage of adults walk at least once per month (90.6%); once per week (86.2%) and at least three times per week (62.7%).
+- Improving the environment for walking (maintenance, street lighting, street cleaning, utilities works, parking on the footpath and specific action areas)

+- Pedestrianisation (commercial considerations, accessibility, pedestrian security and action planning)

+- Planning and designing for sensory and mobility impairment

+- Road safety and speed reduction

+- Making crossing easier

+- Public transport interchanges

+- Walking and cycling infrastructure

+- Crime and fear of crime

+- Recreational walking

+- Travel plans and safer journeys to school

+- Promotion and health benefits

+- 3.26 While Census figures indicate a low percentage of people travelling to work by foot, Department for Transport analysis taken from the Sport England Active People survey indicates that a higher than Essex and England percentage of adults walk at least once per month (90.6%); once per week (86.2%) and at least three times per week (62.7%).
 Walking for both recreation and utility purposes score above Essex and England averages.
 Brentwood is also the only Essex Borough which scores higher than the Essex and England averages for percentage of adults usually walking recreationally across all lengths of time per day.
+18